 Let’s take a look at some of the basic features of Scrintal for those who would like to build a sustainable knowledge base.

 Similar to Miro, your work is spread out across an infinite canvas.
 Scrintal users call this space a digital desk because it literally works like that.
 You create notes, visually organize and connect them with backlinks similar to how different web pages are linked to each other in a non-hierarchical form.

 Unlike Miro and all other mind mapping tools, you can organize all information with tags and remove them from your desk to archive – and bring it back whenever you need them.
 It is almost the same as putting papers from your desk to a drawer to avoid clutter when you’re not working with them.
 Tags render resurfacing previously captured or created knowledge a lot quicker.

-All cards, in other words pages, are linked to each other with a backlink.
+All cards are linked to each other with a backlink.
 These work exactly as the links that connect different Wikipedia pages.
 It indicates a meaningful connection exists across your entire knowledge base.
 This is not the case in Miro or in other mind maps where all you can do is to draw a line from one box to another.

 Scrintal’s text editor is a lot more comprehensive than the one Miro has.
-Not only is it possible to write so much more and add multimedia in your cards, but you can also add headlines, make quotes, basically utilize more extensive capabilities.
-This is one of the main reasons why you can build a long-term knowledge base on Scrintal.
+Not only is it possible to write much more and add multimedia to your cards, but you can also include headlines, make quotes, and basically utilize more extensive capabilities.
+This is one of the main reasons why you can build a long-term knowledge base in Scrintal.